Nazia-Karim-Khan-Oishee/Electricity_Billing_System/README.md

 # Electricity Billing System
 This is a GUI made using Java Swing.
-It lets User perform multiple operations like:-
+It lets User perform following operations:-

 1- User can Create his Personal login for security purposes.